-Meals on Wheels Programs and Services, Inc. has been improving the quality of life for aging Rockland County residents for more than three decades.
+Meals on Wheels Programs and Services, Inc. has been improving the quality of life for aging Rockland County residents for more than four decades.

 How We Started

 In 1974, Rochelle Berger, founder and former CEO of the Agency, recognized the need for home delivered meals in Rockland County.
 With a small grant from the National Council of Jewish Women, Mrs. Berger set the wheels in motion by recruiting and organizing a consortium of volunteers who, in that first year, delivered nearly 10,000 meals.

 As a not-for-profit agency with an annual budget of over $3 million, Meals on Wheels now has a staff of more than 80 employees, over 500 volunteers, and has delivered more than 9 million meals since its inception.
 It administers five senior centers, an adult day care center, central commissary, computer learning lab, and an all-senior theatrical troupe known as The Music Makers.
 The Agency has also established a Pet Pantry for seniors who cannot afford to feed their beloved pets.